Skip to main content

 Frequently Asked Questions

-Is a Maltese or Pug better for apartments?
+Is a Maltese or a Pug better for apartments?

 Which breed sheds more, Maltese or Pug?